 In 1999, I received a pulmonary valve and conduit homograft.
 At first, I thought of it as some disembodied pulmonary artery sitting in a freezer somewhere.
 It wasn’t until someone asked me whether or not I was going to send a thank you letter to the family that it hit me.
 I was alive and healthy thanks to someone else’s final gift.
 I never did send a thank you, and still feel a bit guilty about that.
 Perhaps the best way to say thank you, though, is to pay it forward.
 I want to give whatever I can in the end, in hopes that it will give someone else a second chance.

 So for all of you that haven’t signed the First Person Consent Registry to become an organ donor, go to http://www.lifegoeson.com/ and sign up.

 *Please note each State has its own policy/procedure for organ donation registration.
 Learn more about organ donation and the policy in your State, or to register and learn more about various types of donation, please check out Donate Life.

 Jennifer is a graduate of DePaul University, with a degree in Elementary Education and an MA in English and Creative Writing from SNHU.
 She is a 35 year old adult congenital heart patient, born with Truncus Arteriosus, has had two repair surgeries, and is an ICD recipient.
-Jennifer volunteers for the Pediatric Congenital Heart Association, both nationally and locally, managing the PCHA Blog and IL Chapter Communications.
+Jennifer volunteers for the Conquering CHD, both nationally and locally, managing the CCHD Blog and IL Chapter Communications.
 She also serves on the steering committee of Chicagoland Cardiac Connections, an organization that provides support and resources for patients with cardiac devices, based out of Lurie Children’s Chicago.